-This easy vegan potato corn chowder is filled with flavorful spices and requires just 30 minutes of prep!
+This easy vegan potato corn chowder is filled with flavorful spices and is ready in just 30 minutes.
 It's a non-dairy recipe that is made without cashews or coconut milk; instead, we're using selenium-rich brazil nuts, potatoes, and corn to make this creamy soup.
-The recipe is full of whole foods and satisfies lifestyles that are plant-based, non-dairy, gluten-free, vegan, oil-free, refined sugar-free, and peanut-free.
+The recipe is full of whole foods and satisfies lifestyles that are plant-based, non-dairy, gluten-free, vegan, oil-free, refined sugar-free, peanut-free, and general food lovers.

 If you're looking for a cozy, comfort-food soup recipe, you've found it!
 It's ideal for fall and winter, aka "soup season."
 It's so delicious served with toasted sourdough bread to dip into it.
 I love sprinkling black lentils in for more protein and fiber, too.